yushan777/Pickle-2-Safetensors/README.md

 # Pth-2-Safetensors
-Convert PyTorch model to safetensors
+A script to convert PyTorch model to Safetensors format.

 Dependencies
 ```bash